 This process is highly controlled, and neurogenesis only happens in very specific brain areas, within very strict limits.
 When neurogenesis occurs in these parts of the brain, it is linked with improved learning, forming strong memories, and reversing depression.

-Now, there is some evidence to suggest that psychedelics, like psilocybin, could boost natural neurogenesis in the brain.
+Now, there is some evidence to suggest that psychedelic compounds like psilocybin, could boost natural neurogenesis in the brain.
 How could this make a difference to our everyday lives?
 And could this effect be used in psychedelic ceremonies like those at the Synthesis retreat?

 How Does Neurogenesis Work in Adults?